lygstate/gnuarmeclipse/Eclipse/org.eclipse.cdt.cross.arm.gnu/README.txt

 Known Bugs
 ----------

+As with any software, this plug-in has its share of problems:

+Major bugs:

+- do not set the build properties for a folder; by doing this, global project properties like unchecking the -mthumb, or changing debugging setting will be ignored for source files below the folder

+- do not set the build properties for a source file; by doing this, the build process will terminate prematurely, and no HEX file will be created.

+- do not change the toolchain for a project; by doing this you will permanently damage the project.
+There is not known way to repair such a broken project; you have to create a new project and copy content.

+- do not use the plug-in on Eclipse 3.6 Helios, since the Discovery Options are not working.

+Other problems:

 - toolchain presence is not yet verified, so missing toolchains are also offered for selection

 - screen update after selecting/deselecting additional tools requires leaving that tab and returning

 Reporting problems